Camping trailer & Jeep JK Unlimited

 Tekonsha Voyager 9030 Electric Trailer Brake Controller.

 We used 12 gauge wire for the brake controller installation.
 The Fuse is a 30 Amp Auto Resetting Fuse.
-The 2nd connection on the battery terminal is from the 7-pin wiring harness.
+The 2nd connection to the battery terminal is from the 7-pin wiring harness.
 The Tekonsha documentation explains the wiring, so no need to go into details here.

 The brake controller needs to know when the brakes are applied.
 So one wire connects to the brake light.
 Most documentations refer to the switch above the brake pedal.
 A very awkward place to work.
 We decided to look for the center brake light cable above the spare tire.
 The wiring goes through the cabin, so it's just a matter of finding the correct coloured wire.

 We pulled the trailer from the dealer all the way to the storage place.
 The dealer is located in North Bay and the storage place is in Milton.
 A 360km excursion and a good excuse to stop at Algonquin Provincial Park for a sleep-over.
 It was September 2016 and the heater in the trailer works like a charm.
 "Why do we know that?" you may ask.
-Well, it's loud enough to wake a hibernating bear, but we enjoyed every single BTU that were pumped into the living quarter.
-But back to the suspension.<
+Well, it's loud enough to wake a hibernating bear, but we enjoyed every single BTU that was pumped into the living quarter.
+But back to the suspension.

 When we picked up the trailer, we left North Bay late in the afternoon and arrived at night in Algonquin Park.